NipunAmarasinghe/Healthcare-System-Performance-Dashboard/docs/methodology.md

 The report followed five main design principles:

-1. Clarity
+1. clarity
-2. Consistency
+2. consistency
-3. Visual hierarchy
+3. visual hierarchy
-4. Minimal clutter
+4. minimal clutter
-5. Analyst-oriented storytelling
+5. analyst-oriented storytelling

 ---

-## Limitations
+## Limitation

-This dataset appears to be synthetic or simulated, which means some distributions are more balanced than real hospital data.
-As a result:

-- some categories may appear evenly distributed
-- some averages may be closer together than in real-world systems
-- insights should be interpreted as portfolio-style analysis rather than clinical decision support
+The dataset is intended for analysis practice and simulation of healthcare reporting scenarios, so findings should be treated as portfolio-style analytical outputs rather than real clinical conclusions.

 ---